AnjaleeNeelika/portfolio-anjalee/README.md

 # 🚀 Personal Portfolio Website

-This is my personalportfolio website built using React JS and Tailwind CSS showcasing my experience, skills and projects as a Full-Stack Developer.
+This is my personal portfolio website built using React JS and Tailwind CSS showcasing my experience, skills and projects as a Full-Stack Developer.

 ## 📌 Features